Wedding RSVP QR Code Generator:

 Generate Your QR Code

 Go to QRKIT, select the URL type, and paste your link.
-Choose Dynamic (recommended) — this lets you edit the QR code URL after printing if anything changes.
+If the link is already final, choose Static — it is free, has no scan limit, and never expires.
+If you are printing months ahead and the link might move, choose Dynamic so you can edit the QR code URL after printing.
 Venue moved the reception to a backup room?
 Album link updated?
 Just change the destination in your QRKIT dashboard — the printed code stays the same.
+The static vs dynamic section above has the free-plan limits.

 Customize Your Design

 Match your wedding colors — ask your invitation designer for the exact hex codes.
-Add a monogram or your initials in the center of the QR code for a personal touch.
+Add a monogram or your initials in the center of the QR code for a personal touch — see QR code with a logo for placement tips.
 Choose a frame with call-to-action text like “Share the Love,” “Scan to RSVP,” or “Upload Your Photos.”
 Use QRKIT's customization tools for full control over colors, shapes, and logos.

 Download, Test & Print

-Download as SVG for print (scales perfectly to any size) or PNG for digital sharing on your wedding website or social media.
+Download the PNG free with an account, or the SVG for larger signage with any paid plan.
 Before sending anything to the printer, test on at least 3 different phones — an iPhone, an Android, and an older model.
-Print at minimum 300 DPI for crisp, scannable results.
+Print at minimum 300 DPI for crisp, scannable results — our guide to how to print QR codes covers formats, DPI, and a print-test checklist.
 Order a few extra copies of each sign in case any get moved or damaged on the day.

 Placement ideas